cotodevel/toolchaingenericds-argvtest/README.md

 After compiling, run the example in NDS.

 Project Specific description:
+A Woopsi UI + TGDS SDK template for UI control handling on the NintendoDS.
+Draw the pop up windows across the screen or scroll other windows to test touchscreen.
+Also plays WAV/AD-PCM (Intel) files from the directory!

 Reads arguments (libnds ARGV format) if any, received from former loader.
 Button (Start): Shutdown NDS
 Button (Select): GDBGDB Debugging